Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 Another feature of the property that many golfers are unaware of are the hiking trails that meander all over the grounds.
 Over six miles in total, when exploring them not only will you come across the Labyrinth mentioned above, but also the spot where Mike Keiser first stood when he decided to build the resort.
 There’s a good chance you’ll see wildlife while out on a walk, as well.

-On my trip last summer, I even saw a black bear cub.
+On one Summer trip, I even saw a black bear cub.

 Sauna and Hot Tub

-When it’s not COVID time, I always try and hit up the sauna and hot tub at least once while I’m there.
+I always try and hit up the sauna and hot tub at least once while I’m at Bandon Dunes resort.
 Not only does it feel great after a long day of golf, but you’ll often find other golfers from all over the world there.
 I’ve had some great conversations in that hot tub.

 Just 15 minutes away is the Dan Hixson designed Bandon Crossings.
 It’s a fantastic course that doesn’t get as much press as it should due to, well, being so close to Bandon Dunes.
 But if you’re looking for a different golf experience on the way in or out of your trip, this one is worth playing.